-TIGA is the only organisation to have consistently campaigned for Video Games Tax Relief.
-TIGA always supported tax relief for games production and we waged a focused seven year campaign for the introduction of Games Tax Relief between 2008 and 2014.
+TIGA is the only organisation to have consistently campaigned for Video Games Tax Relief (VGTR).
+We waged a focused campaign for the introduction of Video Games Tax Relief between 2008 and 2014.
+Our campaign involved meetings with Ministers, MPs and civil servants, publication of research papers and significant media activity.

-TIGA initially secured Games Tax Relief in the March 2010 Budget.
-This was dropped by the Coalition Government in the June 2010 Budget.
-TIGA ignored the siren calls to give up and instead continued to wage a vigorous campaign for the introduction of Games Tax Relief.
+TIGA initially secured Video Games Tax Relief in the Labour Government’s March 2010 Budget.
+Unfortunately, the Coalition Government dropped VGTR in the June 2010 Budget.
+Some people in politics and industry called on TIGA to end its campaign.
+TIGA ignored the siren calls to give up and instead continued to wage a vigorous campaign for the introduction of VGTR.

-After another 18 months of relentless work, TIGA successfully persuaded the Coalition Government in the March 2012 Budget to back Games Tax Relief.
-However, Games Tax Relief was then blocked by the EU Commission as it announced a formal investigation into the proposal in April 2013.
+After another 18 months of relentless work TIGA successfully persuaded the Coalition Government in the March 2012 Budget to back VGTR.
+However, VGTR was then blocked by the EU Commission as it announced a formal investigation into the proposal in April 2013.

-TIGA then submitted compelling evidence to the EU Commission, co-ordinating its efforts with the UK Government and its partners in the European Games Developers’ Federation (EDGF) to successfully assuage the EU Commission’s concerns.
-Finally, TIGA’s campaign for Games Tax Relief reached a successful conclusion in March 2014 when the EU Commission finally consented to its introduction in the UK.
+TIGA then submitted compelling evidence to the EU Commission, coordinating its efforts with the UK Government and its partners in the European Games Developers’ Federation (EGDF) to successfully assuage the EU Commission’s concerns.
+Finally, TIGA’s campaign for a VGTR reached a successful conclusion in March 2014 when the EU Commission finally consented to its introduction in the UK.

 “I was very impressed by the case that you made in relation to tax breaks for computer games and I pressed this point again when I wrote to the Chancellor of the Exchequer about the budget…I…congratulate you and TIGA on being such a driving force in achieving it [Video Game Tax Relief].”